AntoniovanDijck/CAKE/README.md

 - What are the computational and ethical considerations in deploying such a framework?

 ## Approach
-This research introduces an Context-Aware Knowledge Extraction pipeline that automatically processes multi-modal (video, audio or text) data to extract, structure, and retrieve valuable knowledge.
+This research introduces a Context-Aware Knowledge Extraction pipeline that automatically processes multi-modal (video, audio, or text) data to extract, structure, and retrieve valuable knowledge.
 The framework includes:

 1. **Semantic Context Transcription Pipeline**
-   - Audio data processing using Whisper and TensorFlow LLama.ccp.
+   - Audio data processing using Whisper and TensorFlow LLama.cpp.
-   - Text chunking using Semantic Double-Pass Merging for improved context preservation chunking.
+   - Text chunking using Semantic Double-Pass Merging for improved context preservation.

 2. **Semantic Knowledge Extraction Pipeline**
    - Local AI processing for efficient knowledge extraction.
    - Contextual embeddings for improved knowledge representation.

 3. **Integration of Pipelines**
-   - Combining extracted knowledge with Large Language Model to improve accuracy of generated responses.
+   - Combining extracted knowledge with Large Language Models to improve the accuracy of generated responses.
    - Implementing FAISS for fast similarity search for extracted knowledge in the vector database.

 ## Technologies Used